Photo Stories

 If you’re planning to stay in Kohima, then you can find more options – including decent hotels and hostels.
 But in that case, you’ll have to count the travel time and additional cost for daily transportation as well.
 You can also look for homestays around Jakhama, which is a nearby village.

-Well, if you’re a photography enthusiast and have enough time in hand, we would surely suggest you to spend 10 days there and soak in the cultural vibes.
-It’ll give you the opportunity to attend most of the events (each of them is unique & starkly different from the other) and capture the beauty of the Naga tribes.
+Well, if you’re a photography enthusiast and have enough time in hand, we would surely suggest you spend 10 days there and soak in the cultural vibes.
+It’ll allow you to attend most of the events (each of them is unique & starkly different from the other) and capture the beauty of the Naga tribes.

 However, we were there for 4 days and tried to cover as many events as we could!
 The festival highlights include the traditional Naga Morungs* exhibition and the sale of arts and crafts, food stalls, flower shows, the Rock Music Concert, the Miss Nagaland Beauty Contest, traditional archery, Naga wrestling, indigenous games, etc.